Priyanka-0907/terraform-gcp-webserver/README.md

-# Terraform project to deploy a GCP VM, firewall rule, and Apache web server.
+# Terraform project to deploy a GCP VM, firewall rule, and Apache web server
 Terraform GCP Web Server Deployment

 This project demonstrates how to deploy a fully functional Apache Web Server on a Google Cloud Platform (GCP) Compute Engine VM using Terraform.